Tej-Deep/mmr-eval/rollout_data_generation/README.md

 # Rolling Out

 1. Transfer all images and their absolute paths to input_data_files/{dataset_name} (refer to VQAv2 example provided)
-2. Specify the Azure endpoints, deployment and config in rollout.py, then run ./run_rollout.sh (no parameters) to generate rollouts
+2. Specify the Azure endpoints, deployment and config in rollout.py
-    - edit check_answer function in rollout.py to match the answer format of the dataset (for RAVEN, option 1-8 ONLY, integer only matching for MMPR correctness prompts, GPT answer checking for open text)
+    - edit check_answer function in rollout.py to match the answer format of the dataset
     - check_answer (set prompt_format_version), parse_answer (set scoring_mode)
+    - run ./run_rollout.sh (no parameters) to generate rollouts
 3. Transfer completed rollouts to generated_rollouts/soft_estimation/{dataset_name}/final_output/{split_name}
 4. run ./run_batch_processor.sh to verify the rollouts, checking for parameters in batch_processor.py
     - use test_batch_processor.py to test the batch processor